Inks Lake State Park

 Inks Lake State Park is a state park located in Burnet County, Texas, United States, next to Inks Lake on the Colorado River.
-The landscape of the park is hilly, with many cedar, live oak, prickly pear cacti, and yuccas.
-The ground is rocky, mainly consisting of gneiss rock.
+It contains facilities for multiple activities in nature such as swimming, camping, hiking, boating, and fishing.
+The landscape consists mainly of hills and includes both forest and cleared land made up of mainly gneiss rock.
+Vegetations such as cedar, live oak, prickly pear cacti, and yuccas can be found inside the park.
+The Devil's Waterhole is a small extension of Inks Lake, which is almost completely surrounded by rock.